$6.6m Seed Round led by Craft Ventures

 • What has their previous experience with similar solutions or competitors been?
 How will that impact how they view your product?

 So while demographic data is a good start, it only gets you halfway.
 You also need behavioral data, tracking lead engagement across all channels.
-The only way to measure this data is with a unified, centralized platform—otherwise, you risk losing data across a patchwork of integrations.
+The only way to measure these KPIs and metrics for a revops team is with a unified, centralized platform—otherwise, you risk losing data across a patchwork of integrations.

 Behavioral data answers the following questions: